U.S. News Rankings

 When applying to Samford University, it's important to note the application deadline is rolling.
-Scores for either the ACT or SAT test are due December 1.
+Scores for either the ACT or SAT test are due March 15.
 The application fee at Samford University is $35.
-It is more selective, with an acceptance rate of 82.6 percent.
+It is selective, with an acceptance rate of 75.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Samford University is 12:1, and the school has 67.2 percent of its classes with fewer than 20 students.
-The most popular majors at Samford University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; Family and Consumer Sciences/Human Sciences; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 84.2 percent.
+The student-faculty ratio at Samford University is 12:1, and the school has 67 percent of its classes with fewer than 20 students.
+The most popular majors at Samford University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Communication, Journalism, and Related Programs; Education; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 85 percent.

 |Student gender distribution|